infumap/infumap/docs/deployment/raspberry-pi.md

     sudo ufw --force enable
     sudo ufw status verbose

-This guide uses `43821/udp` for WireGuard instead of the common default `51820/udp` to reduce opportunistic default-port scanning noise.
-Choose any unused high UDP port in `1024-65535`, then use that same port consistently in:
+This guide uses `43821/udp` for WireGuard instead of the common default `51820/udp` to reduce opportunistic default-port scan noise.
+Choose any unused high UDP port in `1024-65535`, then use the same port consistently in:
 VPS UFW rules, VPS `ListenPort`, and every client `Endpoint`.

-`sudo ufw default deny routed` is set here as a secure default baseline. `wg0` -> `wg0` routed allow rules for VPN peer access are added in a later section.
-If you later choose the public internet-facing profile, explicit routed allow rules for forwarded `80/443` traffic to `10.0.0.2` will be added there.
+`sudo ufw default deny routed` is set as a secure baseline. `wg0` -> `wg0` routed allow rules for VPN peer access are added in a later section.
+If you later choose the public internet-facing profile, explicit routed allow rules for forwarded `80/443` traffic to `10.0.0.2` are added there.

 (optional) Add disk-usage limits on logs/core dumps to conserve disk space:

-Note: This is mainly useful if you are using spare VPS capacity for additional non-core tasks.
-If you do this, be sure to review the security impact of every extra service you install and run.
+Note: This is mainly useful if you use spare VPS capacity for additional non-core tasks.
+If you do, review the security impact of every extra service you install and run.

 Edit `/etc/systemd/journald.conf`: